Aafreen2603/chrome-extension-save-tabs/README.md

 open
 chrome://extensions/
-and add the files to create a chrome extension.
+and click on Load Unpacked and select the folder containing the necessary files to create a chrome extension.